psanford/wormhole-william/README.md

 ### CLI tab completion

-The wormhole-william CLI supports shell completion, including completing the receive code.
+The wormhole CLI supports shell completion, including completing the receive code.
-To enable shell completion follow the instructions from `wormhole-william shell-completion -h`.
+To enable shell completion follow the instructions from `wormhole shell-completion -h`.

 ## Building the CLI tool

-wormhole-william uses go modules so it requires a version of the go tool chain >= 1.11.
+wormhole uses go modules so it requires a version of the go tool chain >= 1.11.
 If you are using a version of go that supports modules you can clone the repo outside of your GOPATH and do a `go build` in the top level directory.

 To just install via the go tool run:

 ```
-go install github.com/psanford/wormhole-william@latest
+go install github.com/konamata/wormhole@latest
 ```

 ## API Usage